 - In case there is no fertilization, the released egg, and the thickened wall lining of the uterus along with its blood vessels breaks down and goes out of the body.

 - This periodic bleeding due to the reproductive cycle in women which is called menstruation.

 Q4.
 List changes in the body that take place at puberty.

-Answer: Following is the list of changes that take place in body at puberty:
+Ans: Following is the list of changes that take place in the body at puberty: